The Rev. Beth Tipps

 – Of course, The Sound of Music, the best-movie-ever-made

-– Painting and drawing, especially making cards and gifts for others
+– Drawing, especially making cards and gifts for others

-– Reading Ken Bailey, Ruth Haley Barton, Brené Brown, Brennan Manning, Beth Moore, Eugene Peterson and NT Wright
+– Reading Ruth Haley Barton, Brené Brown, Brennan Manning, Beth Moore, Eugene Peterson, Martin Laird, Robert Mulholland, Dallas Willard, NT Wright… and the Desert Fathers and Mothers

 – Mint Oreos and hummingbird cake